-Robert Culp plays Bracken, whose life seems perfect until his wife Ellen and their children are kidnapped by terrorists one day.
-After failed attempts to capture them back by the police, ...
-See full summary »
+Robert Culp plays Bracken, a rich industrialist whose life seems perfect until his wife, Ellen, and their children are kidnapped by terrorists.
+After failed attempts by the police to ...

 Patrick Knightly <firstname.lastname@example.org>

 This movie's Spanish 'El asalto de los hombres pájaro' title translates literally into English as 'The Assault of the Birdmen'.
 See more »

 During the supposed night-time rescue operation when the rescuers hang-glided in for the rescue, you can clearly see the shadows of the hang gliders on the rocks below them.
 So, clearly these scenes were shot in the daytime with a dark filter used to make it look like nighttime.
 See more »

 "Skyriders" is a typical action film from the 70's that opened and closed within two weeks and your local theater and drive-in.
 It contains a few name stars (James Colburn, Robert Culp) but let's face it the action is supposed to be the star.
 On that score the film is not bad.
 The problem is it takes much too long to get to the action.